EldarEccor/backup_eldareccor.github.io_/_posts/2018-07-29-vaadin-boot.md

 Well... and... that should actually be it!

 Lets start our boot application and try it out.
-Because we did not define any logging configuration spring will run with its defaults, but still you should see at least the servlet mapping for vaadin in the console logs if everything went according to plan:
+Because we did not define any logging configuration spring will run with its defaults, but still you should see at least the servlet mapping for Vaadin in the console logs if everything went according to plan:

 ```
 INFO 4448 --- [           main] o.a.container.JSR356AsyncSupport         : JSR 356 Mapping path /vaadinServlet